Shopping

 Alex David

 As Head of eCommerce, Alex oversees all our reviews content to make sure our readers find the right information to help them make the best purchase.
-After graduating from Cambridge University, Alex got his start in reviewing at the iconic Good Housekeeping Institute, testing a wide range of household products and appliances.
+After graduating from Cambridge University, Alex started reviewing at the iconic Good Housekeeping Institute, testing a wide range of household products and appliances.
 He then moved to BBC Gardeners’ World Magazine, assessing gardening tools, machinery, and wildlife products, so has experience of reviewing products across the entire home and garden, with several years' experience reviewing grills.

 Millie Fender